H-DNA/MPiSC/report/chapters/preliminary-results/index.typ

 Intuitively, to optimize latency, one should minimize the number of execution steps required by a task.
 Therefore, it is obvious that optimizing for latency is much clearer than optimizing for throughput.

 In concurrent algorithms, multiple tasks are executed by multiple processes.
-The key observation is that, if we fix the number of processes, the lower the average latency of a task, the larger the number of tasks that can be completed by a process, which implies higher throughput.
+We observe that, if we fix the number of processes, the lower the average latency of a task, the larger the number of tasks that can be completed by a process, which implies higher throughput.
 Therefore, good latency often (but not always) implies good throughput.

 From the two points above, we can see that latency is a more intuitive metric to optimize for, while being quite indicative of the algorithm's performance.